-The Alpine Square Team works with clients transitioning to independence and self-reliance with employment, or education leading to employment as the lynch pin to self-determination.
+The Alpine Square Team works with clients transitioning to independence and self-reliance with employment as the lynch pin to self-determination.
 Employment is not only our source of income but also the connection that binds us to our communities and provides a structure to balance our daily tasks of living and the emotional fulfillment necessary for a strong sense of self-worth.

 I grew up in a Neurodiverse Family and that is my sense of normal.
 Not surprisingly, I married a man with a neurodivergent mind, and we have our own Neurodiverse Family.
 I was extremely fortunate to have the example of my mother Margaret’s support for my father and my brother who were the most impacted in our household while I was growing up.
 She was completely alone in her advocacy for our family, but she just did what was right because she loved us.
 My mom protected us all fiercely and meekly, using her gut to decide what was right and what was wrong.
 She was brilliant!
 After her death in 2008, my son was diagnosed with learning disabilities (2E) and eventually with Asperger’s Syndrome.
 When he was in high school, I realized that his father too has Asperger’s.
 There are only two choices you have when faced with this kind of knowledge; you can go all in or you can run.
 I went all in with the help of a wonderful network of friends and supporters that I had created for myself while raising my kids, and the example of my amazing mother who always showed me the way to love people unconditionally and with her whole being.